 Ms. Caverly is certified as a Specialist in Estate Planning, Trust and Probate Law by the State Bar of California Board of Legal Specialization.
 Ms. Caverly is the author of “Representing the Beneficiary – Defining Client’s Goals and Managing Expectations” published as Chapter 1 of Hartog and Kovar, Matthew Bender Practice Guide: California Trust Litigation (2011), and “Help Clients Grant the Right Level of Trustee Discretion” published in the December 2012 issue of Estate Planning.
 Ms. Caverly has lectured on various estate administration and estate and trust litigation topics, including for ALI-ABA’s 2012 Estate Planning in Depth at the University of Wisconsin Law School, The Southern California Tax & Estate Planning Forum, the National Business Institute, San Diego Estate Planning Counsel, and Legal Secretaries, Incorporated.
 Ms. Caverly and partner Nancy G. Henderson co-authored the 2008 two-part article Planning for Family Vacation Homes, published in the California Trusts and Estates Quarterly, the Official Publication of the California State Bar Trusts and Estates Section.

 Ms. Caverly has been recognized repeatedly as a California “Super Lawyer” by Super Lawyers® magazine in the area of estate and trust litigation and was chosen as one of the “Top Lawyers in San Diego” by San Diego Magazine for 2013.
+For 2013, Super Lawyers® Magazine identifies Ms. Caverly as one of San Diego’s top 25 women attorneys across all fields of law.
 Ms. Caverly also has received the highest possible rating in both legal ability and ethical standards (“AV Preeminent”) from the Martindale Hubbell® peer review rating service and has been selected for the Bar Register of Preeminent Women Lawyers.

 Ms. Caverly obtained her law degree from the University of San Diego School of Law, where she graduated second in her class and was elected to the Order of the Coif.
 Ms. Caverly was Executive Editor of the San Diego Law Review from 1993 to 1994.